-The Alzheimer's Association provides a variety of education, information and support services to persons with dementia, their families, health care professionals, and the community.
-The Community Outreach Specialist is primarily responsible for coordinating and conducting educational programs in the community and providing support and assistance to individuals with Alzheimer's disease and their family in the counties assigned to their geographic area.
-The Community Outreach Specialist also provides assistance and support in the areas of Development and Communications.
-The individual also supports activities that promote the services of the chapter in the assigned territory.
+The Alzheimer's Association provides a variety of education, information, and support services to persons with dementia, their families, health care professionals, and the community.
+The Program Specialist is primarily responsible for developing and managing safety and health-related services and supporting Director and Executive Director with Chapter public policy efforts.
+The Program Specialist will also support activities that promote the services of the Chapter in an assigned territory.

 This is a full time, benefit eligible position located in Norfolk, VA.

 - Manages and coordinates the Memory Loss Referral Program by ensuring timely follow up with referred constituents, development of referral sources, and maintenance of appropriate program documentation

 - Conducts outreach and builds working relationships with physicians, service providers, care facilities, and other stakeholders who collaborate on Association initiatives

 - Manages and develops chapter safety programs including MedicAlert+Safe Return Program and community-based programs (e.g., Project Lifesaver) to increase appropriate constituent referrals

 - Promotes, develops, and delivers educational programs designed for first responders in collaboration with other Chapter staff